nalnir/Eldey/README.md

     - Clothing suggestions

     - Entertainment suggestions

     - Travel suggestions

 Eldey can have some potential.
 Maybe we should take it there...

 Dependencies used:

-  http - for API data fetching
+    - http: for API data fetching

-  geolocator - getting current GPS location of the device
+    - geolocator: getting current GPS location of the device

-  path_provider - for storing and retrieving data in a local memory
+    - path_provider: for storing and retrieving data in a local memory

-  rive - for animations
+    - rive: for animations

-  flutter_localizations - for multiple language support
+    - flutter_localizations: for multiple language support

-  intl - for multiple language support
+    - intl: for multiple language support

-  flutter_launcher_icons - for App Icon
+    - flutter_launcher_icons: for App Icon

 Additional Info:
 Eldey supports english and icelandic languages based on your device localization.